-8.1 Access Management
+8.1 Device Management

-Log in to the PC client, click on the upper-right corner and then click Access Management, or click Access Management from the configuration list on the home page.
+Log in to the PC client, click on the upper-right corner and then click Camera, or click Camera from the configuration list on the home page.
 You can add remote devices, modify their IP addresses and configurations, and export their information.
+You can view the online status and recording status of the device.